autoloadnextpost/auto-load-next-post/readme.txt

 = Features =
 * Use action hooks to load content before and after the next post has loaded.
-* Restrict it to load only on specific post types.
 * Have the option to hide the comments if you wish.
 * Track each post load with Google Analytics. ( Requires Google Analytics to be applied for this to work. )
 * Over-writable template file.